Vi Hilbert: Personal life

 She had a son Ron (č̓adəsqidəb) Hilbert Coy and a daughter Lois (yapentuk) Dodson.
 Lois had a son Jay (dᶻətasəbqiʔ) and a daughter Jill (tsisqʷux̌ʷaɬ), who is named after Hilbert's mother.
 All of them, including Hilbert, were given their names in a ceremony led by elder Isadore (pətius) Tom in 1978.

+In 1995 Hilbert's adopted granddaughter, Katie Jennings, produced a documentary about her called Traditions of the Heart.
+The name references a Lushootseed belief that cultural knowledge is stored in the heart.

+For years, Hilbert hosted large birthday celebrations called "Coming Together Gatherings".
+Hundreds of people attended her four-day 83rd birthday celebration at the Swinomish Reservation.
+Hilbert lost most of her vision by 2001.

 Death

 Hilbert died at her home in La Conner on the morning of December 19, 2008.
 She was surrounded by her family at the time of her death.
 The taqʷšəblu Vi Hilbert Ethnobotanical Garden, and Vi Hilbert Hall at Seattle University are named in her honor.